alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 For administrators, the ethical values raised as key to duty of care include: ‘inclusivity’, ‘putting the student first’, ‘consent’, ‘avoiding negative impact on the institution’, ‘best interest of every student’, ‘evidence-based decisions’, ‘benefit to all student groups’ and ‘value for money’.
 For students, key ethical values raised include: ‘transparency’, ‘inclusivity’, ‘anonymity’, ‘autonomy’, ‘privacy’ and ‘trust’.

 While these ethical goals do show significant overlap, it is also clear to administrators that perspective is crucial to defining duty of care.
 First, different stakeholders define the goal of student mental health services differently.
 Second, perspectives on duty of care have shifted over time.
-Finally, the very introduction of digital services can influence who is seen to take responsibility for mental ill health and so have an impact on how duty of care is understood.
+Finally, the very introduction of digital services can influence who is seen to take responsibility for mental ill-health and so have an impact on how duty of care is understood.

 > **Administrator Perspective**
 >